retaildevcrews/botify/docs/developer_experience/README.md

 This will create an index, datasource, indexer and skillset that will populate some data into an index using the ```./search_index/data.json```

+This process will also ensure that all the required environment variables are set first.
+If this is not the case, the process will stop with an error on the missing environment variable.

 This performs 2 separate steps:

 1. Creates the index, skillset, datasource and indexer within Azure AI Search.
 This can be performed separately using ```make create-index```